 - October 10 (Thanksgiving)

-- December 24, 25 and 26 (Christmas Eve, Christmas Day and Boxing Day)
+- December 23 to 27 (Christmas Eve, Christmas Day and Boxing Day)

 Making art and culture accessible to as many people as possible.

 - The Art Gallery offers art exhibits of exceptional quality.
-The permanent collection, hanging in the various City buildings, includes works by renowned artists.
+The permanent collection, hanging in various City buildings, includes works by renowned artists.

-Thomas Avery Crane, of Crane & Baird Grain Exporters, bought the lot known as “The Knoll.”
-On it, he built an imposing wooden country house by the edge of the lake and began farming north of Lakeshore Road.
+Thomas Avery Crane, of Crane & Baird Grain Exporters, bought the lot known as The Knoll in 1891.
+He built a large country house made of wood by the edge of the lake and began farming north of the road.

 Completed in 1916, Mull Hall took its name from the ancestral home of the MacLean clan on the Isle of Mull in Scotland.